Purina vs Royal Canin cat food: Which one should you pick?

 Take Friskies as an example.
 Yes, it's super affordable and that's a huge plus if you find that the higher-end lines in the Purina range simply aren't accessible to you due to cost.
 But what you gain in affordability can be lost when it comes to quality, with Friskies containing animal by-products instead of real meat and with a dose of artificial flavors to top it all off.

-Okay, so we admit, it's not all sunshine and rainbows when it comes to Royal Canin!
-There's no doubt there's a lot to love, but we do have to remove a few points for the high level of carbohydrates that are present in a lot of their products.
+That being said, we do have to remove a few points for the high level of carbohydrates that are present in a lot of their products.
 While this isn't such an issue for active cats, it could cause weight gain and even obesity in those that live a more sedentary lifestyle.

 Products where this could be the case include the Royal Canin Veterinary Diet Urinary SO Moderate Calorie Dry Cat Food and Royal Canin Gastrointestinal Fiber Response Dry Cat Food (this also has high plant-based content, which isn’t the best source of vitamins).
 While they're great for cats with particular conditions, they may be less ideal as a day-to-day food source.

-Royal Canin: The verdict
+Purina vs Royal Canin: The verdict

 While Royal Canin has a reputation for quality supported by vets, and comes in a wide variety of forms to suit your cat’s requirements, some of its products may not be the best all round choice for everyday consumption, and there’s also the high price to consider.
 Still, its long-standing reputation should serve as a confidence booster for any potential customer and, while the levels of carbohydrates and plant-based content are high in some products, it deserves its reputation as a trusted brand of good quality cat food.